knative/serving/docs/spec/normative_examples.md

-Previous examples illustrated creating and deploying revisions in the context of apps.
+Previous examples illustrated creating and deploying revisions in the context of application containers.
 Functions are created and deployed in the same manner (in particular, as containers which respond to HTTP).
-In the build phase of the deployment, additional function metadata may be taken into account in order to wrap the supplied code in a functions framework.
+In the build phase of the deployment, additional function metadata may be taken into account in order to wrap the supplied code in a language-specific functions framework which translates from HTTP to language-native constructs.

 Functions are configured with a language-specific entryPoint.
 The entryPoint may be provided as an argument to the build template, if